civiform/docs/docs/it-manual/infrastructure-requirements.md

 Software-defined load balancer to route incoming client traffic to an array of backends; required to ensure the software scales up gracefully with increased load.

-If running in a cloud-service, an example would be AWS ELB or Azure Load Balancer.
+If running in a cloud service, an example would be AWS ELB.

 If running on-prem, examples would be SeeSaw, nginx, HA Proxy, Kubernetes load balancer, etc.